-The Proposed Project with specific segments replaced by the FTHL Eastern Alternative and the SDG&E West Main Canal - Huff Road Modification Alternative is the Environmental Superior Alternative in the Imperial Valley Link.
+The Proposed Project with specific segments replaced by the FTHL Eastern Alternative, the SDG&E West Main Canal - Huff Road Modification Alternative, the N6 Private Land Revision and the BLM Gifted Land Revision is the Environmentally Superior Alternative in the Imperial Valley Link.
 These segments minimize direct effects on agricultural operations and reduce effects on FTHL habitat.